Anon-Planet/thgtoa/guide.md

 ### ATA/NVMe Operations (Secure Erase/Sanitize):

 **Use the manufacturer-provided tools to check and perform these operations** ...
 It is pretty much the only way to be sure it is not only supported but actually works.
-Some utilities can tell you whether it is supported or not like CrystalDiskInfo[^465] but will not actually check if it is working.
+Some utilities can tell you whether it is supported or not like CrystalDiskInfo <sup>[[Archive.org]][465]</sup> but will not actually check if it is working.
 See [Appendix J: Manufacturer tools for Wiping HDD and SSD drives][Appendix J: Manufacturer tools for Wiping HDD and SSD drives:].

 If it does not work.
 Just decrypt and re-encrypt the whole drive or fill up the free space as instructed in the guide.
 There is no other way AFAIK.
 Besides booting up a System Rescue Linux CD and see the next section.